Pattern Power: A Glossary of Fabric Patterns

 - Ikat: Ikat refers more to the weaving and dyeing of the fabric, rather than the actual pattern.
 Bundles of threads are bound together with a tight wrapping in the desired pattern and then dyed.
 The threads are then woven into the cloth once the bindings are removed.

-Simply put, the ogee pattern can best be described as a mirror image of two elongated S shapes, which can at times, resemble an onion.
+- Ogee: The ogee pattern is basically a mirror image of two elongated S shapes, which can sometimes resemble an onion.
 Itâ€™s a popular pattern frequently used in bedding and on rugs.